ebourg/StrataDocs/guide/extension_points/add_measure.md

 1. Builds a set containing the indices referenced by the FRA
 1. Builds a set of `IndexRateKey` instances for the indices to identify the time series of index rates
-1. Builds a set of `MarketDataKey` instances identifying the forward curve for each index
+1. Builds a set of `IborIndexCurveKey` instances identifying the forward curve for each index
-1. Creates a `DiscountFactorsKey` identifying the discount factors for the FRA currency
+1. Creates a `DiscountCurveKey` identifying the discount curve for the FRA currency
 1. Creates a set of `FunctionRequirements` containing the keys and with the FRA currency as the output currency

 ##### The defaultReportingCurrency Method